mochi-hpc-experiments/margo-tutorial-exercises/README.md

   arguments, and receive the response.

 * Try out your code by calling `insert` and `lookup` a few times in the client.
+  The server will shut down after `max_rpcs` are issued: that defaults to 4 but you can modify the `server_data` structure in server.c if you want to try more.

 ### Bonus